ElodinLaarz/HanabiAI/README.md

 You'll have to generate some yourself, then: get to it!

 # Can I just use this to play Hanabi?
 There is a fully-functional implementation of Hanabi that you can play, yes.
-Though, it's entirely text-based and not nearly as fun as the real card game, which I fully endorse.
+You can even change the number of hints/fireworks/number of cards for added challenge.
+Although, it's entirely text-based and not nearly visually appealing as the real card game, which I fully endorse.